IDEC Logo Guidelines and Downloads

 HEX code: #737373

 Please note: the above values are guidelines only.
-Even if the color codes or reference values are used, the correct colors may not be reproduced, depending on the printed surface material and the printing method.
+Even if the color codes and/or reference values provided are used, the correct colors may not be reproduced, depending on the printed surface material and the printing method.

 Isolation (margin) rules are in place to ensure enough space between the corporate logo and other visual elements, allowing for easy recognition of the logo.

-The diagram below shows the specifications for minimum space required between the corporate symbol and other elements.
+The diagram below indicates the minimum space required between the corporate logo and other elements.

 Do not display large or highly distinctive characters or graphics close to the corporate logo, even if they meet the isolation rules.

-In exceptional circumstances, such as limited space (e.g., item edges, signboards, etc.), follow the rules of each design instead of applying the isolation rules.
+However, in exceptional circumstances such as limited space (e.g., item edge, signs, etc.), follow the rules of each design instead of applying the isolation rules.
 See the design guidelines for examples and exceptions.